Terms and Conditions

 iii.
 Less than two weeks prior to the start date of the course – full fee retained5.2 Cancellation must be made in writing and received by Martek Drones (trading as Coptrz.com) by the course date.

-8.1 On occasion, unforeseen circumstances may require us to cancel a course.
-In such circumstances, you will be given as much notice as possible and either a free transfer to another course date or a full refund of fees paid.
+9.1 On occasion, unforeseen circumstances may require us to postpone a course.
+In such circumstances, you will be given as much notice as possible and a free transfer to another course.